Upload images to your Rails API from React the easy way

 end

-• The include line bring Rails URL helpers, which enables us to generate URL’s outside of the controller.
+line bring Rails URL helpers, which enables us to generate URL’s outside of the controller.
 What URL will we generate?
-The image URL, of course.
+The image URL, of course. - Then we’re defining the rest of our model attributes.
+It comes with only the id by default, so we need to fill in the missing ones.
+Note how we’re adding

-• We said we want the image, but we only need the URL and nothing else, so we define the featured_image object to only include its URL.
+model. - We said we want the image, but we only need the URL and nothing else, so we define the

 With this, our backend is ready.
 Let’s move on to the frontend!